falkaer/the-guide/m1_memory_hierarchies/s2_intro_to_gpus.md

 for the graphics specialization.

-Ok, so anyways, GPU's are pretty hot stuff right now as the software support becomes deeper and deeper, the hardware increasingly has support for neural network specific operations and ChatGPT has increased the hype and demand for AI to exasperating levels.
+Ok, so anyways, GPU's are pretty hot stuff right now as the software support becomes deeper and deeper, the hardware increasingly has hardware support for specific operations in deep learning, ray tracing and optical flow, and deep learning has hit the mainstream.

 You can think of the GPU as an expansion of the memory hierarchies we have been examining earlier.
 It is not running in lock step, and you have to program more things explicitly, while also changing